kubeshark/docs/src/pages/en/install.md

 kubeshark tap -n sock-shop "(catalo*|front-end*)"
 ```

-For more options on how to use the CLI, refer to the [Scope](/en/scope) page.
+For more options on how to use the CLI, refer to the [Pods & Namespaces](/en/scope) page.

 Once you run the CLI, a browser window will open at **localhost:8899** by default.